OpenDataLiteracy/WSL-AMF/PlanofWork.md

 ## Plan for Sustainability
 *Describe how you will manage deliverables during the project and the plan for handing over, and sustaining deliverables over time.
 We require that all internships create open documentation and update their plans for sustainability regularly.*

+I will be in regular contact with Kathleen Sullivan and will store all files created for the project on github.

 ## Milestones
 Create a general timeline for completing each of the deliverables that you listed above.
 After you have settled on a timeline with feedback from your mentor, you should enter these as `Milestones` in Github's `Issues` tracker.
 Each task that you perform or plan to perform can then be files as an issue that is attached to a specific milestone.